Calvin D. MacCracken

-Calvin Dodd MacCracken (1919-1999) was an American inventor who made important contributions to energy storage technology and the construction of ice rinks.
+Calvin Dodd MacCracken (November 25, 1919 – November 10, 1999) was an American inventor who made important contributions to energy storage technology and the construction of ice rinks.

 Early life

-MacCracken was born in Poughkeepsie, New York to Henry Noble MacCracken, a president of Vassar College and Marjorie Dodd MacCracken.
+MacCracken was born in Poughkeepsie, New York, to Henry Noble MacCracken, a president of Vassar College, and Marjorie Dodd MacCracken.

 Cal MacCracken entered Princeton University at age 16 and graduated in 1940.
-After briefly working with Thomas Edison's son he attended Massachusetts Institute of Technology, where he earned a degree in mechanical engineering.
+After briefly working with one of Thomas Edison's sons he attended the Massachusetts Institute of Technology, where he earned a degree in mechanical engineering.

 From college, MacCracken went to work at General Electric Corporation, where he designed the first combustion chamber and throttled the first jet engine.